 And yet somehow, emerging from this whirlwind come students to the doors of a Faculty of Music.
 What astonishing courage it takes to extricate oneself from the machine that relentlessly tells them to yawn and keep on walking over to another faculty building instead.

 Art, to me, is not entertainment.
 Art transforms our headspace into one where focus on the individuated self, and the warts-and-all experience of our physical existence temporarily recedes.
 What we are afforded instead is a wider field of vision in which our inevitable painful experiences and isolations and limitations as human beings can also be viewed as experiences all human beings share.
-And thorough this lens, our suffering emerges as but one part of a larger context of existence that also includes shared joy, love, and a shared yearning for freedom.
+And through this lens, our suffering emerges as but one part of a larger context of existence that also includes shared joy, love, and a shared yearning for freedom.
 In this context, art becomes nothing less than the arena for human healing.

 Music is the art form to which I have dedicated my life’s work, even as I continue to struggle and journey to make sense of its place.
 I continue to strive to learn how to honour the gift of experiencing the full and complete trust of artists who have asked me to help shape their creative identities.